AbigailMcP/CV/README.md

 ## Skills

 #### Able communicator
-Communication is an important still in any profession - even more so for developers.
+Communication is an important skill in any profession - even more so for developers.
 In addition to possessing the technical skills, I strongly believe that developers should be adept in translating these concepts and communicating best practices to clients.

 In my previous role, I was the primary contact for over 40 corporate clients.
 A key part of developing and maintaining those relationships was **technical translation**.
 The technical side of my job involved producing complex tax analysis and calculations, but of equal importance was being able to communicate my conclusions clearly to company stakeholders outside of the financial world.